papyon-apps/appload/README.md

 ## Introduction

-This platform is a web application that allows users to upload build artifacts and share them with other team members.
-You can share ad-hoc builds and apk files.
-Appload also support direct install ipa files for iOS applications through the iTunes.
+This platform is a web-based application designed to facilitate the uploading and sharing of build artifacts among team members.
+It supports ad-hoc builds and APK files, along with direct installation of IPA files for iOS applications via iTunes.

 ## Installation

-Install the dependencies
+To set up the platform, start by installing the dependencies:

 ```
 yarn install